-Among the teachers of Cumming School were Miss Stadnuck, Miss Malenchak, Mr. McKay, Mrs. Doroschuk, Winnie Krushanko Andrusiak, John Keryluk, and Joseph Shankowski.
+Among the teachers of Cumming School were Miss Stadnuck, Miss Malenchak, Mr. McKay, Mary Zroback (1943), Mrs. Doroschuk, Winnie Krushanko Andrusiak, John Keryluk, Joseph Shankowski, and Donald Bjornson.

 A History of Education in the Evergreen School Division by John C. Gottfried, MA thesis, University of Manitoba, 1965.

 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.